cs205-group11/amazon-recommendation-system/index.md

 ### Collaborative Filtering

 In order to perform collaborative filtering, one needs to create a **utility matrix** [[4](http://infolab.stanford.edu/~ullman/mmds/ch9.pdf)].
-This rows of this utility matrix correspond to users, and the columns correspond to products.
+These rows of this utility matrix correspond to users, and the columns correspond to products.
 Each entry in the matrix is the rating (1-5, both inclusive) given to a product by a user.
 For example, let us say we have 6 products: P1 through P6, and 5 users: U1 through U5.
 Since all users do not rate all products, the utility matrix ends up being quite sparse.
 The corresponding utility matrix looks as follows:

 |    | P1 | P2 | P3 | P4 | P5 | P6 |
 |:---|:---|:---|:---|:---|:---|:---|